fabferri/az-pattern/101-azurefw-2subnets/README.md

 [![6]][6]

 The diagram below shows the DNAT for incoming SSH connection through the public IP of the firewall on custom port 5000.
-The Azure firewall map the incoming TCP traffic with destination port 5000 into port 22.
+The Azure firewall map the incoming TCP traffic with destination port 5000 into destination port 22.
 The traffic is routed to the jumpbox.

 [![7]][7]

 The diagram below shows the DNAT for incoming SSH connection through the public IP of the firewall on custom port 5001.
-The Azure firewall map the incoming TCP traffic with destination port 5000 into port 22.
+The Azure firewall change the incoming TCP traffic with destination port 5001 into destination port 22.
 The traffic is routed to the  server.

 [![8]][8]